Frightera/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
+* Large notebooks most probably will not be rendered.
+You can use [this](https://nbviewer.jupyter.org/) site
 ## What is Exploratory Data Analysis?
 - Exploratory Data Analysis (EDA) is an approach/philosophy for data analysis that employs a variety of techniques (mostly graphical) to maximize insight into a data set;